 Citations must be in the form of endnotes that adhere to the Chicago Manual of Style, 17th edition.

 Authors should provide complete contact information including their names as they would like them published, a brief biography for each author of a submission, addresses with zip codes, telephone numbers, facsimile numbers, and e-mail addresses.

 The editorial board directly solicits articles from academics and practitioners, both from Georgetown University and worldwide.

 GJIA Online also accepts a limited number of unsolicited articles on a rolling basis.
 All submissions must follow these guidelines:

-- Submissions should include a brief biography or resumé of the author
+Submissions should include a brief 2-3-sentence author biography

 All submissions and related inquires should be emailed to firstname.lastname@example.org.